 “A lot of the research talks about early teachers not feeling prepared, not feeling capable, not feeling success those first couple of years,” said Bivens.

 Preparation is where CSU can contribute to a solution to the crisis.
-The Center for Education Preparation ensures teacher candidates are prepared, mentored, and supported throughout the four phases of the program, ensuring they have the skills and strategies needed for longevity in the profession.
+The Center for Educator Preparation ensures teacher candidates are prepared, mentored, and supported throughout the four phases of the program, ensuring they have the skills and strategies needed for longevity in the profession.

 “We consider professionally prepared educators to be competent in their knowledge, skills, and dispositions,” said Heidi Frederiksen, co-chair of CEP.